GovReady/govready-q/docs/source/Controls.md

                 if attribute not in seen_keys:
                     yield attribute

-## Control Utilities
+## Control Parsers

-Developers should see `controls/utilities.py` for useful functionality that can be imported our used with `from contols.utilities import *` statement in Python scripts.
+Developers should see `controls/parsers.py` for useful functionality that can be imported our used with `from controls.parsers import *` statement in Python scripts.

 The function `oscalize_control_id`outputs an oscal standard control id from various common formats for control ids.